digitaldemocracy/dd-Data3.0/AnalyticalTables/CountQuestions/README.md

 <br><br>
 - **Weighting Classifiers.ipynb**
     - Takes all of my other classifiers and finds the optimal weights for a voting classifier that I defined.
+<br><br>
+- **Building the Classifier with Syntax Tags.ipynb**
+    - This file explores attempts to build a classifier by looking at the syntax tags, rather than specific words.

 ### Files
 The Python files do the actually work of counting enagements and uploading them to the database.